Liuzeyi25/Embodied-AI/paperlist.md

 - UniVLA: Learning to Act Anywhere with Task-centric Latent Actions [arXiv](https://arxiv.org/pdf/2505.06111)
 > Train an inverse dynamic model to predict action using o_t and o_t+1, then map the action to the codebook.
 This paper divides the action into task-irrelevant action and task-centric action.
 Learning the latent action representation through VQ-VAE
 - Unveiling the Potential of Vision-Language-Action Models with Open-Ended Multimodal Instructions [arXiv](https://arxiv.org/pdf/2505.11214)
+- SmolVLA: A vision-language-action model for affordable and efficient robotics [arXiv](https://arxiv.org/pdf/2506.01844)

 # Reasoning
 - Robotic Control via Embodied Chain-of-Thought Reasoning. [arXiv](https://arxiv.org/pdf/2407.08693) [2025/3/25]